ToshioCP/Gobject-tutorial/gfm/sec1.md

 - pkg-config
 - meson and ninja

-Linux distributions has Glib, which is enough for you to read this document.
+Linux distributions has Glib, which is enough for you to compile the examples in this repository.

 ### Software